 - (DNN, S-NSSAI).
-This may be provided by the AF or determined by the NEF based on the AF Identifier when it is not provided by the AF and the AF provides only one instance of AF guidance for URSP determination.
+This may be provided by the AF or determined by the NEF based on the AF-Service-Identifier when it is not provided by the AF and the AF provides only one instance of AF guidance for URSP determination.
 In the case of AF guidance for URSP determination for PIN, this shall be provided by the AF.

 - Requested PDU session type.